 APQC (American Productivity & Quality Center) is the world’s foremost authority in benchmarking, best practices, process and performance improvement, and knowledge management (KM).
 With more than 1,000 member organizations worldwide, APQC provides the information, data, and insights organizations need to support decision-making and develop internal skills.
 Learn more.

 This content includes median values sourced from APQC’s Open Standards Benchmarking database.
-If you’re interested in having access to the 25th and 75th percentiles or additional metrics, including various peer group cuts, they are either available through a benchmark license or the Benchmarks on Demand tool depending on your organization’s membership type.
+If you’re interested in access to the 25th and 75th percentiles or additional metrics, including various peer-group cuts, they are either available through a benchmark license or the Benchmarks on Demand tool, depending on your organization’s membership type.

 APQC’s Resource Library content leverages data from multiple sources.
-The Open Standards Benchmark repository is updated on a nightly cadence, whereas other data sources have differing schedules.
+The Open Standards Benchmark repository is updated nightly, whereas other data sources have varying schedules.
 To provide as much transparency as possible, APQC will always attempt to provide context for the data included in our content and leverage the most up-to-date data available at the time of publication.